go-doudou/go-doudou.github.io/docs/guide/idl.md

 		data string, err error)

 	// PublicLogIn is user login api
-	// demo how to do authentication and issue token PublicLogIn(ctx context.Context,
+	// show how to do authentication and issue token PublicLogIn(ctx context.Context,
 		// username
 		username string,